Tarannum-engg/bgr_tarannum/README.md

 - Layout Design and DRC - [Magic]
 - LVS - [Netgen]

-#### 1.1.3 Netgen

-[Netgen] is a tool for comparing netlists, a process known as LVS, which stands for "Layout vs. Schematic".
-This is an important step in the integrated circuit design flow, ensuring that the geometry that has been laid out matches the expected circuit.

 ### 1.2 PDK setup

 A process design kit (PDK) is a set of files used within the semiconductor industry to model a fabrication process for the design tools used to design an integrated circuit.
 The PDK is created by the foundry defining a certain technology variation for their processes.
 It is then passed to their customers to use in the design process.